gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8K-v0r001/README-PCB.txt

 8mil track 8mil space, to enable a wide range of PCB manufacturers to reliably make the board.
 Tracks from thru-hole (hand soldered) components, except pin headers, are 10mil or wider.
 This is intended to make the tracks more robust.

-The Bottom Layer has been reworked to improve ground and reduce electrical noise.
+The Bottom Layer has been significantly reworked to improve ground and reduce electrical noise.

+The location of DISC and Ground pins have moved, causing the creation of this new part number.
+USB shield is connected to USB ground via an RC network which should discharge static from USB ground into the USB shield, while providing enough low-frequency impedance to avoid creating a ground loop.

 Vias: The three via shapes are used to give information, and help 'read' the PCB.
 VIA KEY